aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 const schedulerRole = new iam.Role(this, 'SchedulerRole', {
   assumedBy: new iam.ServicePrincipal('scheduler.amazonaws.com'),
 });
-// To encrypt and decrypt the data key.grantEncryptDecrypt(schedulerRole);
 // To send the message to the queue
 // This policy changes depending on the type of target. schedulerRole.addToPrincipalPolicy(new iam.PolicyStatement({